EnesBaserr/DrinkingStraw/README.md

 # UltimateBattleshipGame
-Ultimate battleShip game implementation in Python.
+Visualition of cocktail using straw in Python.